 Written by Stephen Perry

-SAFARI JOE, an intergalactic Big Game Hunter, arrives on Third Earth to hunt the THUNDERCATS.
-Using his Multi-Barreled Gattling rifle, he captures each of the THUNDERCATS and imprisons them in cages of Thundraniun, which drain them of their strength.
-JAGA appears and tells LION-0 of the THUNDERCATS’ capture, warning him of SAFARI JOE’s powers.
-LION-0 falls into the hunter’s camouflaged pit, but uses the Claw Shield as a decoy and escapes.
-LION-0 and SAFARI JOE make a pact: LION-0 must fight him without the Sword of Omens and he will release the THUNDERCATS.
-LION-0 cleverly lures SAFARI JOE to the Cats’ Lair basement where he and SNARF spook SAFARI JOE into a cowardly surrender.
+SAFARI JOE, an intergalactic big game hunter, arrives on Third Earth to hunt the THUNDERCATS.
+Using his Multi-Barreled Gattling rifle, he captures each of the THUNDERCATS and imprisons them in cages of Thundranium, which drain them of their strength.
+JAGA appears and tells LION-O of the THUNDERCATS’ capture, warning him of SAFARI JOE’s powers.
+LION-O falls into the hunter’s camouflaged pit, but uses the Claw Shield as a decoy and escapes.
+LION-O and SAFARI JOE make a pact: LION-O must fight him without the Sword of Omens and he will release the THUNDERCATS.
+LION-O cleverly lures SAFARI JOE to the Cats’ Lair basement where he and SNARF spook SAFARI JOE into a cowardly surrender.
 PANTHRO reprograms MULE, SAFARI JOE’s robot, giving him a positive work directive.

 Safari Joe, who covers up his insecurity and cowardice with a false bravado, is exposed as dishonest and dishonorable when he changes from being the hunter to being the hunted.
 He cannot admit to himself and others the truth about himself.
 In this episode, it is shown that even the ThunderCats have strengths and weaknesses, just like we do.
 Being honest with ourselves about our abilities and accurately appraising them allows us to be open, honest and truthful in our representing ourselves to others.
 Friends respect one another more when each is truthful and realistic in one’s self-appraisal.
 Having a weakness is not cause to cover up and be deceitful in relating to others.
 No one is perfect and we all have both strengths and weaknesses.

-In many ways, this episode is something of a statement from the writer Stephen Perry on the subject of big game hunting.
-With several animals in the past having been hunted to the point of extinction, Safari Joe is in many ways a caricature of the way many people would visualise a big game hunter.
-A greedy, selfish and boastful character, this episode makes it clear that Safari Joe, whilst ostensibly hunting under the banner of sport and because of his desire for a challenge, is actually a bully who delights in hunting because of the feeling of superiority it fills him with.
-Although it could be argued that, by stereotyping hunters in such a way, this is actually a slightly risky plot by the writer, nonetheless it fulfils the objective of making Safari Joe a thoroughly dislikeable villain that embodies everything the ThunderCats (and thus a large percentage of their audience) would hate.
+In many ways, this episode is something of a statement from the writer Stephen Perry on the subject of big game hunting, with so many animals in our past having been hunted to the point of extinction.
+Safari Joe is in many ways a caricature of a big game hunter: a greedy, selfish and boastful character.
+The episode makes it clear that, whilst nominally hunting under the banner of sport and love of a challenge, Safari Joe is actually a cowardly bully who delights in hunting because of the feeling of superiority it gives him.
+Although it could be argued that, by stereotyping hunters in such a way, this is actually a slightly risky plot by the writer, it succeeds in making Safari Joe a thoroughly dislikable villain, embodying everything the ThunderCats (and thus a large percentage of their audience) would find loathsome.

 Written by Chris (He-Fan)

-|A large portion of the sequence of animation featuring Safari Joe capturing the Thunderkittens would be reused as part of the season 1 finale episode “Fond Memories”.|
+|A large portion of the animation sequence in which Safari Joe captures the Thunderkittens would be reused in “Fond Memories”.|

-|In the scene where Safari Joe captures the Thunderkittens, Wilykat comments that he is “finally getting the hang” of piloting his spaceboard, whilst Safari Joe comments that the Thunderkittens’ spaceboards are “fixed”.
-These references would indicate that this episode takes place very soon after “The Time Capsule”, even though in reality several episodes have transpired since that time, and Wilykat has been seen easily piloting his spaceboard on more than one occasion!|
+|WilyKat comments that he is “finally getting the hang” of piloting his spaceboard, suggesting that this episode takes place very soon after “The Time Capsule”, even though, in terms of production order, several episodes have transpired in which WilyKat has piloted his spaceboard with ease.|

-|Interestingly, an early copy of the script for this episode shows Safari Joe’s name spelt as “Safari Jo”, both as the episode title and throughout the script itself – this is a strange variation on the hunter’s name, given that in many cases, the spelling “Jo” is actually the feminine version of the name!
-This spelling even made its way into Marvel Comics’ adaptation of the episode, both the US printing and the UK reprint!|
+|An early copy of the script for this episode spells Safari Joe’s name as “Safari Jo”, both in the episode title and throughout the script itself.
+This strange (and typically feminine) spelling variation even made its way into Marvel Comics’ adaptation of the episode, both the US printing and the UK reprint!|

-|The original script for this episode reveals that Safari Joe was originally planned to be shown wearing a hat!|
+|The original script for this episode describes Safari Joe as wearing a hat!|

-|In the original script for this episode, following Jaga’s revelation to Lion-O of Safari Joe’s identy and Lion-O’s statement to Snarf that they now know more than they did, an amusing line of dialogue cut from the final episode has Snarf telling Lion-O that he is “still the under-CAT in this contest!”|
+|In the script, following Jaga’s revelation to Lion-O of Safari Joe’s identity and Lion-O’s statement to Snarf that they now know more than they did, Snarf tells Lion-O that he is “still the under-CAT in this contest!”|